 • Dr Rodney Gouttman – In Their Merit: Australian Jewry and WWI (2016)

 • Daniel Levy (AJEX UK) – Jewish War Graves

 • The Sydney Jewish Museum’s exhibition ‘Serving Australia: The Jewish Involvement in Australian Military History’

 We would greatly appreciate advice of errors or omissions and any additional information, including photographs, which could be incorporated into the database.
 In order to maintain the accuracy of the database, such information will first need to be verified by a panel appointed by the AJHS.
 We trust that users recognise there may be some delay because of this important process.

-Please contact AJHS via the ‘Suggest Edits’ link on the right hand edge of the webpage.
+Please contact AJHS via the ‘Suggest Edits’ link on the right-hand edge of each webpage.